-- (1) A ship shall be registered if - (a) it is owned to the prescribed extent by a person or persons qualified to own a Jersey ship; and - (b) any condition prescribed under paragraph (2)(b) is satisfied; and - (c) application for registration is duly made. - (2) The Registration Regulations shall - (a) determine the qualification a person must posses to be qualified to be the owner of a Jersey ship, or a Jersey ship of any class or description, and prescribe the extent of the ownership required for compliance with paragraph (1)(a); and - (b) prescribe other requirements designed to secure that, taken in conjunction with the requisite ownership, only ships having a British connection are registered. - (3) Despite paragraph (1), the Registrar may, if the Registration Regulations so provide - (a) refuse to register or terminate the registration of a ship if, having regard to any relevant requirements of this Law, he or she considers it would be inappropriate for the ship to be, or to remain, registered; - (b) register a fishing vessel despite the fact that paragraph (1)(a) is not satisfied in relation to a particular owner of a share in the vessel if the vessel otherwise has a British connection. - (4) If a ship becomes registered at a time when it is already registered under the law of a country other than Jersey, the owner of the ship shall take all reasonable steps to secure the termination of the ship's registration under the law of that country. - (5) Paragraph (4) does not apply to a ship that becomes registered on a transfer of registration from the United Kingdom or a relevant British possession. - (6) A person who contravenes paragraph (4) commits an offence and is liable to a fine at level 3 on the standard scale. - (7) In paragraph (3)(a) "relevant requirements of this Law" means the requirements, including requirements falling to be complied with after registration, relating to - (a) the condition of a ship or its equipment so far as relevant to its safety or a risk of pollution; - (b) the safety, health and welfare of people employed or engaged on a ship; and - (c) the numbers and qualifications of officers, doctors, cooks and other seamen that are required to be carried on a ship.
+- (1) A ship shall be registered if - (a) it is owned to the prescribed extent by a person or persons qualified to own a Jersey ship; and - (b) any condition prescribed under paragraph (2)(b) is satisfied; and - (c) application for registration is duly made. - (2) The Registration Regulations shall - (a) determine the qualification a person must posses to be qualified to be the owner of a Jersey ship, or a Jersey ship of any class or description, and prescribe the extent of the ownership required for compliance with paragraph (1)(a); and - (b) prescribe other requirements designed to secure that, taken in conjunction with the requisite ownership, only ships having a British connection are registered. - (3) Despite paragraph (1), the Registrar may, if the Registration Regulations so provide - (a) refuse to register or terminate the registration of a ship if, having regard to any relevant requirements of this Law, he or she considers it would be inappropriate for the ship to be, or to remain, registered; - (b) register a fishing vessel despite the fact that paragraph (1)(a) is not satisfied in relation to a particular owner of a share in the vessel if the vessel otherwise has a British connection. - (3A) Despite paragraph (1), the Registrar shall refuse to register or terminate the registration of a ship if the Minister, having regard to the interests of Jersey or the interests of international shipping - (a) considers that it would be inappropriate for the ship to be, or to remain, registered; and - (b) directs the Registrar to do so. - (4) If a ship becomes registered at a time when it is already registered under the law of a country other than Jersey, the owner of the ship shall take all reasonable steps to secure the termination of the ship's registration under the law of that country. - (5) Paragraph (4) does not apply to a ship that becomes registered on a transfer of registration from the United Kingdom or a relevant British possession.

+- (6) A person who contravenes paragraph (4) commits an offence and is liable to a fine at level 3 on the standard scale. - (7) In paragraph (3)(a) "relevant requirements of this Law" means the requirements, including requirements falling to be complied with after registration, relating to - (a) the condition of a ship or its equipment so far as relevant to its safety or a risk of pollution; - (b) the safety, health and welfare of people employed or engaged on a ship; and - (c) the numbers and qualifications of officers, doctors, cooks and other seamen that are required to be carried on a ship.